BunsenLabs/bunsen-netinstall/README.md

 EXPERIMENTAL
-This "Carbon" branch is for development and testing purposes.
+This "Carbon" branch is still for development and testing purposes.
 Do not use it if you want to guarantee a working system!